srycyk/radio/README.md

-This is an experimental app that shows the timings of some of the BBC's radio programmes.
+This is a personal-use web application that shows the timings of some of the BBC's radio programmes.

-I was originally going to use it to get to know ActionCable, but it turned out that React was a better fit for the functionality, so I changed tack and used it to practise React with instead.
+It's more convenient to use than the BBC site, because, on this site, everything's on a single page and the current programmes are shown at the top.

-It it in Rails 5.1, and uses Webpack to serve up the JS.
+It it in Rails 5.1, and uses Webpack to process the JS.

-Rails (with SQLite) supplies the JSON data, React handles the front-end and caches the programme listings.
+The back-end is in Rails.
+It supplies the programme listings as JSON, which are stored in SQL.

+The front-end is in React.
+Each show billing has a link to a page on the BBC site that gives detailed programme information.

-The data extraction is in Ruby, and starts with the module, *lib/bbc.rb*.
+The data extraction (which scrapes the BBC site) is in Ruby, and starts with the module, *lib/bbc.rb*.

-I coded it up as I went along, hence it's a bit untidy and there're no tests.
-Also, it contains redundant code, just in case I do add some ActionCable stuff.
+I coded it up as I went along, hence it's a bit untidy, and there're no tests.